niolabs/docs/getstarted.rst

 System Setup
 ------------

-As a standard, we will be installing each version of nio to its own virtual environment.
-This keeps nio and all its dependencies isolated from other python projects and environments you may already have on your machine.
-You can read more about them `here <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_.

-Each nio project will be in its own directory too.
+Each nio project will be in its own directory.
 We will start by creating some directories for these.

 .. code-block:: bash